What is the best practice for backing up and protecting my data?

 - Use offsite backup with critical data to help avoid a single point of failure.

-- Select only critical information to backup offline to minimize the amount of data being transferred, and increase overall performance.
+- Select only critical information to backup online (offsite) to minimize the amount of data being transferred, reduce online storage size, and increase overall performance.

 - (xSP) To enable FastBIT transfers for a file, that file must have at least 2 copies previously backed up on the server.

 - (xSP) To enhance FastBIT, make sure the Work directory has free disk space totaling at least 3x the total amount of data you want to transfer.